 Certified 17 federal, state, and local elections, including a record seven elections in a single year-2013.

-Increased number of registered voters in Ventura County to record high of 426,948 during November 6, 2012 Presidential General Election as a result of targeted community and media outreach.
+Increased number of registered voters in Ventura County to record high of 427,349 during June 3, 2014 Gubernatorial Primary Election as a result of targeted community and media outreach.